 No worries, if you’re unhappy with how your cannabutter turned out the first time, you can follow my guide to fix weak cannabutter.
 Keep in mind the color does not indicate potency.

-Recipes To Use Your Cannabutter
+Recipes to Use Up Your Cannabutter

 About Emily